Methuen Bicycle Accident Attorneys

 - Severe bruising

 Even if you appear to be uninjured after a collision with a vehicle or after being struck by a car door, medical personnel should examine you.
 The sudden rush of adrenaline (due to shock) can mask the pain associated with internal injuries.
 Left untreated, internal bleeding can result in irreversible damage or death.

 Hubway is a bike rental service offering 1,800 bikes that can be rented at one of over 180 rental stations in the Boston area.
 Taking a Hubway is a great way to traverse the city and get some exercise at the same time.
 But you must still obey all traffic laws and wear a helmet when using this service, or any other bike share or rental.
 Section 15 of the rental agreement from Hubway explains that all riders are required to wear helmets and details other safety information.
 In short, the agreement states that safety is the responsibility of the rider.
 The agreement also states that in the event of an accident, the rider is responsible for any damage to the rental bike.

 If you were hit by a motorist on a rented bike, you shouldn’t be the one paying for the damages.
-Talk to our Boston-area bicycle accident attorney about your legal options in this situation.
+Talk to our Burlington bicycle accident attorney about your legal options in this situation.

 After a bike accident in Boston, seeking compensation may not seem like the most important thing to focus on.
 Many riders experience pain and emotional trauma as a result of being hit by a car, and just want to put the bad experience behind them.
 But your medical bills and lost wages can add up very quickly… and they are hard to ignore.